Mohamed-Olwi311222/alx-system_engineering-devops/0x00-shell_basics/README.md

 for the task.7, the answer is mv /tmp/betty /tmp/my_first_directory
-for the task.8, the answer is rm /tmp/betty to delete the file callec betty for the task.9, the answer is rmdir /tmp/my_first_directory to delete the dir called my_first_directory
+for the task.8, the answer is rm /tmp/betty to delete the file callec betty for the task.9, the answer is rmdir /tmp/my_first_directory to delete the dir called my_first_directory for the task.10, the answer is cd .. to return one dir back